Claudette Colbert: Mid-career, 1935–1944

+Billy Wilder and Charles Brackett, was one of her best comedy films.
+Ernst Lubitsch and Mitchell Leisen were her particularly favorite film directors working with.

 Colbert learnt about lighting and cinematography, and refused to begin filming until she was satisfied that she would be shown to her best advantage.
-Drums Along the Mohawk (1939) with Henry Fonda was her first color film, and one of the year's top-20 grossing pictures.
+Drums Along the Mohawk (1939) with Henry Fonda was her first color film, and was the 10th-grossing picture of the year in the United States.
 However, she mistrusted the relatively new Technicolor process, and fearing she would not photograph well, preferred thereafter to be filmed in black-and-white.

 During this time, she began performing on CBS's popular radio program Lux Radio Theater, and was heard in 22 episodes between 1935 and 1954.
 She also participated in 13 episodes of radio's The Screen Guild Theater, between 1939 and 1952.